wavii/darner/docs/benchmarks.md

 # Queue Flooding

 How quickly can we flood items through an empty queue?
 This tests the raw throughput of the server.
 We also include memcache as an upper bound - a throughput at which we are likely saturating on `send/recv` syscalls.
-We had to stop the kestrel benchmark at 300 concurrent connections - anything higher caused connection errors and timeouts.

 ![Queue Flood Benchmark](/wavii/darner/raw/master/docs/images/bench_queue_flood.png)